cyrichardson/docs-cloud-keep/api-docs/common-gs/auth-using-curl.rst

    ``publicURL`` value for the |apiservice|, version, and region that you want to access.

-   This example shows the endpoints available for the |apiservice|.
+   The following example shows the endpoints available for the |apiservice|.

    .. include:: ../common-gs/samples/service-catalog-endpoint.rst